Trial resumes of suspects in slaying of Dutch crime reporter

 Associated Press

-AMSTERDAM (AP) — A Dutch court examined evidence Tuesday including video footage and telephone text messages that prosecutors say link two suspects to the fatal shooting of crime reporter Peter R. de Vries, who was brazenly gunned down almost a year ago, triggering a national outpouring of grief and government pledges to crack down on Amsterdam’s increasingly violent drugs underworld.
+AMSTERDAM (AP) — A phone found in the suspected getaway car of two men charged in a Dutch crime reporter’s brazen slaying last year contained text messages that prosecutors say link them to the killing, which triggered a national outpouring of grief and government pledges to crack down on Amsterdam’s increasingly violent drugs underworld.

-Prosecutors suspect a 21-year-old Dutchman identified only as Delano G. of shooting De Vries at close range in a downtown Amsterdam street on July 6 last year.
+Prosecutors suspect a 21-year-old Dutchman identified only as Delano G. of shooting Peter R. de Vries at close range in a downtown Amsterdam street on July 6 last year.
 The campaigning reporter and television personality died nine days later of his injuries.
 If convicted, the suspect faces a maximum sentence of life imprisonment.

 Prosecutors say the two suspects were arrested less than an hour after the shooting in a getaway car on a highway near The Hague with the weapon used to shoot De Vries in the car.